Rohan-Deshamudre/HospitalOfTheFuture/README.md

 ## About The Project
+**Hospital-of-the-future** focuses on integrating technology to solve current problems faced by the healthcare industry.
+Some of the prominent issues that stand out are:
+1. Higher expectations from patients
+2. System-wide disruption from rapidly evolving healthcare needs
+3. Healthcare worker burnout and shortages
+4. Fragmented, disconnected, or siloed systems which are barriers to transformation

+The aim is to solve these issues by:
+1. Providing patients with a seamless experience
+2. Reducing burden from the shoulders of healthcare workers
+3. Progressively working towards improving operational outcomes for healthcare providers.

+With this vision in mind, the 5 projects below were built to **Reimagine healthcare**.

 ### Digital Twin
 **Problem statement:** The aim is to build a digital twin of the hospital premises.